1. Basic Policy on Corporate Governance

 3 Remuneration Advisory Committee 3 Nominating Advisory Committee The Remuneration Advisory Committee (consisting of three directors outside the company (including one chairperson) and two directors within the company) advises the Board of Directors on the payment of directors.
 The Nominating Advisory Committee (consisting of three directors outside the company (including one chairperson) and two directors within the company) advises the Board of Directors on the nomination of directors.

-5 Accounting Auditor Accounting audits of our company are conducted by a team consisting of two certified public accountants with KPMG AZSA LLC, seven assistant certified public accountants, and eight other members.
+5 Accounting Auditor Financial audits of our company are conducted by a team consisting of two certified public accountants with KPMG AZSA LLC, six assistant certified public accountants, and 15 other members.
 Thus an environment for fair auditing is established.
-The team of certified public accountants with KPMG AZSA LLC consists of Mr. Akihiro Ohtani (with five years of continuous auditing service).
+The team of certified public accountants with KPMG AZSA LLC consists of Ms. Miho Kawabata (with three years of continuous auditing service) and Mr. Yosuke Sato (with one year of continuous auditing service).